 There is a setting that controls how a client machine in CEM mode should try connecting first - ‘Prefer Secure Gateway Connect’ in HKEY_LOCAL_MACHINE\SOFTWARE\Altiris\Communications.

-- If a server is visible directly and through gateway and the setting is not zero, then the client machine will ping the SMP server via CEM first.
+- If a server is visible directly and through the gateway and the setting is not zero, then the client machine will ping the SMP server via CEM first.
 If ping fails the client machine will try pinging the server directly.

-- If setting is zero then CEM ping goes the second.
+- If the setting is zero then CEM ping goes the second.
 If one of the pings succeeds, then the other will not be performed and the next ping will use the last successful connection type.

 - At the end of each connection, the transport mechanism notifies the client machine about the connection results, that’s how the client machine gets to know if some server needs to be pinged again.

 Network Monitor logs a few events like "server up" and "server down" when some server’s connection state changes.
 All the network-related events from lower-level transport are logged on the trace level in the agent logs, there could be errors and successes because the monitor’s ping can either fail or succeed.